syncfusion-content/wpf-docs/wpf/DockingManager/State-Persistence.md

 State persistence is the combined process of serialization and deserialization.

-DockingManager provides built in state persistence functionality to save and load at different states and sides.
-And it also provides DeleteDockState and Reset Method to work on state functionality
+DockingManager provides built-in state persistence functionality to save and load at different states and sides.
+And it also provides DeleteDockState and Reset Method to work on state functionality.

 To reset the DockingManager state, set the **ResetState()** method for DockingManager instance.